What does it mean to invest fossil fuel free?

 Our fossil fuel exclusion is explicit in our prospectus.
 Any fund claiming to be fossil fuel free should explicitly exclude those investments in its prospects.
 Without it, the fossil fuel free claims may just be a marketing gimmick.

 Avoiding fossil fuel investments may offer financial benefits.
-The fossil fuel sector has been the worst performing sector for the last year and decade, and clearly is not the energy source of the future, as evidenced by the industry’s ongoing bankruptcies and write offs.
+The fossil fuel sector has been the worst performing sector for the last year and decade.
+Right now, the industry is in the midst of a number of bankruptcies, write offs, and layoffs.
+Do you think fossil fuels are the energy source of the future?

 Distinctions between "low carbon" and fossil fuel free funds